naoufal/react-native-payments/README.md

 const paymentRequest = new PaymentRequest(METHOD_DATA, DETAILS);
 ```

+🚨 _Note: On Android, display items are not displayed within the Android Pay view.
+Instead, the _[User Flows documentation](https://developers.google.com/android-pay/payment-flows)_ suggests showing users a confirmation view where you list the display items.
+When using React Native Payments, show this view after receiving the `PaymentResponse`._

 ### Displaying the Payment Request
 Now that you've setup your Payment Request, displaying it is as simple as calling the `show` method.